madelinefruin/Tutorial/TEMPLATE.md

 ## Introduction

-Write a short section on what the tutorial is aiming to accomplish.
-What is the motivation behind the tutorial?
-What do you want readers to gain from the tutorial?

 This tutorial will teach readers how to use ESP32's ADC pins to measure a battery's charge.
 Since the ADC pins can take in a max of 3.3V, we will be covering how to implement a voltage divider to lower the maximum voltage of a battery to an amount allowed by the ESP32.
-For the coding section, we will use the Arduino IDE to write code that will read, display, and convert the battery readings to a charge percentage using a custom library.
+For the coding section, we will use the Arduino IDE to write code that will read, display, and convert the battery readings to a charge percentage using a function.

 ### Learning Objectives